bailey572/cplusplus/GnuTools/project/Makefile.md

 $? | List of all prerequisites that are newer than the target
 $* | The "stem" of an implicit or pattern rule

-Check out the [make document](https://www.gnu.org/software/make/manual/make.html#How-Make-Works) for further information.
+There is a lot more to variables in makefiles but this will get you started.
+Check out the [make document](https://www.gnu.org/software/make/manual/make.html#How-Make-Works) for further information and to delve into some cool subjects like nested variables or computed variable names.